 React types in TypeScript

 I’m using React, I’m using TypeScript.
-Most of the time TypeScript is doing a great job in inferring the types by itself, but sometimes when it needs me to add typings, I’m just going mad.
+Most of the time TypeScript is doing a great job in inferring the types, but sometimes when I need to add typings, I might just go mad.

 I’m going through some of the commonly used types for React, so you and I won’t panic anymore in the future.